-The Piano centers on a mute Scottish woman named Ada (Holly Hunter) who travels to a far-flung town in New Zealand with her daughter Flora (Anna Paquin) for an arranged marriage to a frontiersman (Sam Neill).
+The Piano (1993) centers on a mute Scottish woman named Ada (played by Holly Hunter) who travels to a far-flung town in New Zealand with her daughter Flora (played by Anna Paquin) for an arranged marriage to a frontiersman (played by Sam Neill).

 As tough as it is to witness their desperation, Ada and Flora live out a tale that's endearing and worth immersing yourself in.